INSPIRED BY PLACE: a Generative Writing Workshop in Civita di Bagnoregio

-Writing in and about a place as ancient as Civita provides an opportunity to observe and explore the elements that make a specific place unique: the layers of history, nature, mythology, human culture, and the built environment across time.
-A discovery of place through writing will help to cultivate skills that writers can use to ground their work on any topic.
+Writing in and about a village as ancient as Civita provides an opportunity to observe and explore the elements that make a specific place unique: layers of history, nature, mythology, human culture, and the built environment across time.
+A discovery of place through writing helps to cultivate skills that writers can use to ground their work on any topic.

-This immersive workshop will weave observation and readings, journey and reflection.
-Exercises and prompts will jumpstart our process as we practice skills in image, voice, language, structure and narrative.
+This intimate workshop will weave observation and readings, journey and reflection.
+Exercises and prompts will inspire our process as we practice skills in image, voice, language, structure and narrative.
 Daily “pilgrimages” and a day-trip to the nearby hill town of Orvieto will add context and richness to our work.

 The workshop is open to writers of fiction and nonfiction, prose and poetry.
 This experience is ideal for writers looking to enliven and deepen their practice.
 As Helene Simonsen notes, “Whatever you are doing, if you want something else to happen, you need to pause.”